kendogprior/blysk/content/cowes_attack.md

 <!-- #### REPORT  ON THE  AIR  ATTACK  ON  COWES by the  COMMANDING  OFFICER -->
 {{< header4 heading = "REPORT  ON THE  AIR  ATTACK  ON  COWES ">}}

+{{< header5 heading = "by the COMMANDING OFFICER ORP BLYSKAWICA">}}

 During the night of 5-6th May, there was a heavy air raid on Cowes where O.R.P.
 BLYSKAWICA is under repair.

 The activity of the ship was as follows:-